bhairabmahato/Machine_Learning/README.md

     - [Details](Canada_per_capita_income_prediction/README.md)

 4. **Home Prices Prediction**
-   -Description: This project demonstrates a simple linear regression model to predict home prices based on the area.
+   - Description: This project demonstrates a simple linear regression model to predict home prices based on the area.
 The model is trained using scikit-learn's `LinearRegression`, and the trained model is saved and loaded using both `pickle` and `joblib`.
     - Directory: `HOME_PRICE_PREDCTION`
     - [Details](HOME_PRICE_PREDCTION/README.md)